About Me

 Sustainability

-Building websites may not be as resource-heavy as other sectors, but they still require infrastructure to operate.
-I recommend companies that use green energy and try to build light sites that load fast and use less resources.
+I partner with and recommend companies that use green energy and try to build light sites that load fast and use fewer resources.